Szymon-Kasprzycki/UniversityProjects/1_sem/1sem_grades.md

 _Szymon Kasprzycki 193065, Gdańsk Univeristy of Technology_

-A scale of grades is set up to 3 (lowest passing) to 5 (highest possible)
+A scale of grades is scaled from 3 (lowest passing) to 5 (highest possible)

 | Subject                                   | Grade | ECTS |
 | ----------------------------------------- | ----- | ---- |